Mudanjiang Heilongjiang, China Travel Guide

 Transitional weather, melting snow/mud (March), onset of intense cold (November), many seasonal attractions closed.

 Most foreign nationals need a visa to enter China.
-The type depends on your travel reason.
+The type relies on your travel reason.
 An L Visa (Tourist Visa) serves leisure travelers.
-Application typically occurs at of Chinese origin Embassy or Consulate in your home country or a China Visa Application Service Center (CVASC).
+Application typically occurs at a Chinese Embassy or Consulate in your home country or a China Visa Application Service Center (CVASC).
 Steps usually include completing an online form, scheduling an appointment, and submitting documents in person, with fingerprint collection for most foreign nationals aged 14-70.
 IVisa and VisaHQ offer visa application assistance.

-Prepare these papers: Passport (valid for at least six months beyond your stay, two blank pages), completed visa application form, recent passport-style color photograph (white background), proof of travel (round-trip air tickets, hotel reservations, or invitation letter for L visas), and a detailed itinerary.
+Prepare these papers: Passport (with at least six months of validity beyond your stay, two blank pages), completed visa application form, a recent passport-style color photograph (white background), proof of travel (round-trip air tickets, accommodation reservations, or invitation letter for L visas), and a detailed itinerary.
 An official invitation letter applies for M, F, Z, X visas.

 Fees vary by nationality and visa type; payment occurs during application.